CrisDismaya/todo-app-web/README.md

-# Todo Application API
+# Task Application API

-The Todo application is a task management tool designed to help users organize their daily tasks efficiently.
+The Task application is a task management tool designed to help users organize their daily tasks efficiently.

 ### Built With